wawycam/api/README.md

 {"version":"0.4.0"}
 ```

 You can also send a request to the API from your computer.
-Just be sure that your raspberry on your computer are on the same Wifi network and replace "localhost" by the name of your raspberry (can be found in ```/etc/hostname```)
+Just be sure that your Raspberry and your computer are on the same Wifi network and replace "localhost" by the name of your raspberry (can be found in ```/etc/hostname```)

 ```
 curl "http://{your-raspberypi-name}.local:3001/service/version" -H 'Content-Type: application/json; charset=utf-8'